Looking for the best Disney park for teenagers?

 Of course, you can’t get back to the attractions, but you can cue up to the rope that separates the entrance from the rides.
 Hence the term, “rope drop.”

 Every night we “pregame” our next day by making a rope drop plan.
-Our pregame plan is our first, second and even third ride.
-Although, by the time we get to our 3rd, lines are definitely happening.
+Our pregame plan is our first, second, and even third ride.
+Although, by the time we get to our 3rd, lines are happening.

 This is most often the ride that has the crazy wait time or the ride that doesn’t have a single rider (see the next tip).
 More often than not this will be a new or newer attraction.

-One of the great things with experiencing Disney with your teenager is they can move quickly with you to your destination.
-No longer slowed down by a cumbersome stroller, or short toddler legs, rope drop becomes a fast walker challenge.
+One of the great things about taking a Disney vacation with your teenager is they can move quickly with you to your destination.
+No longer slowed down by a cumbersome stroller or short toddler legs, rope drop becomes a fast walker challenge.

 And to be honest, we have so much fun planning our “rope drop.”
 O will figure out the fastest route to the Rise of the Resistance or the Avatar Flight of Passage.